Docker Install

 Git repository¶

-Depending on the operating system of the server you are running on, you may first need to install git
+Depending on the operating system of the server you are running on, you may first need to install git to checkout the Mauro application.
+You

-on different operating systems here: Getting Started - Installing Git
+can read more about installing git on different operating systems here: Getting Started - Installing Git

 The Mauro Docker configuration repository can be found here: